-Angels Express Train (Future)
+Angels Express Train

 The Commission typically partners with OCTA to fund special trains to Los Angeles Angels of Anaheim baseball games.
-An "Angels Express" promotional service is offered for Friday night Angel baseball games for \$7 roundtrip for adults, \$6 for seniors and persons with disabilities, \$4 for youths, and free for kids under 5 who are accompanied by a paying adult.
-Fans from Riverside County can take the train directly to the Anaheim Regional Transportation Intermodal Center and stay for the "Big Bang Fridays" fireworks show before departing.
+An "Angels Express" promotional service is offered for Friday night Angel baseball games for \$10 roundtrip adults.
+Up to 3 kids can ride for free with an accompanying paying Fans from adult.
+Riverside County can take the train directly to the Anaheim Regional

+Transportation Intermodal Center and stay for the "Big Bang Fridays" fireworks show before departing.